The Good and the Bad of Swift Programming Language

 The initial reactions to Swift were mixed at best.
 Some developers were delighted with its features, flexibility, and simplicity, while others criticized it.
 Yet, most of them agreed that it was too early for Swift to be used in production.
 The language was evolving fast: major changes were introduced with every new release.

-This, however, didn’t prevent Swift from becoming the “most loved” technology, according to the 2015 StackOverflow Developer Survey.
+This, however, didn’t prevent Swift from becoming the “most loved” technology of 2015:

-At the same time, the language was listed among top 10 “most wanted” technologies.
+At the same time, the language was listed among the top 10 “most wanted” technologies.

 Pros of Using Swift for iOS Native Development

 Often referred to as “Objective-C, without the C,” Swift language is in many aspects superior to its predecessor.
+To get an in-depth comparison of Swift and Objective C, check our separate article.
 According to the official press release, “Swift combines the performance and efficiency of compiled languages with the simplicity and interactivity of popular scripting languages.”
 Leaving technology details and marketing aside, let’s see what it really means from a business perspective.

 Rapid development process